Delicious food that you cannot miss when you are visiting Lisbon.

 The system is really cool.
 You buy a card, pop up with some money (around 0,50€ each dose), go to the machine and get little shots of wine.
 You can see on the bottles the name, year and type of wine.
 After trying some you can come back to your favorites

-We spend just 6€ and got pretty funny! 😛
+We spent just 6€ and got pretty funny! 😛

 It is already 9pm, time for dinner!